RaphaelOlivier/whisper_attack/README.md

 # whisper_attack

 This repository contains code to fool Whisper ASR models with adversarial examples.
-It accompanies a paper currently under submission.
+It accompanies [our paper](https://arxiv.org/abs/2210.17316).

 We provide code to generate examples as we did, and to evaluate Whisper on our examples via huggingface transformers.